radiodario/backbonenotes/Backbone Realtime.md

 The way in which we patched sync means that we can just add a `realtime = true` flag to a model or collection

 ### Push
 We can push from the serer to the client by adding a listener to a `new` event.
 The listener might be on a high level entity such as the `router`.
 You can initialize it in the router, put it in the `main.js` or the `app` object, i.e. somewhere high level in your app.
+The initialising of a collection is a good place to bind it to a socket!